Men's Oral Health

 Studies have shown that men are less likely than women to visit a dentist, and often only do so after a problem arises.
 PDA encourages the public, regardless of gender or age, to seek regular, preventive dental care.
 Men and women are prone to different types of oral diseases.

-problems are men more prone to than women?
+What oral health problems are men more prone to than women?

 Oral cancer affects twice as many men than women.
 Men also are more prone to periodontal disease.